Noahs-ARK/idea_relations/README.md

 If `topics` is used to represent ideas, [Mallet](http://mallet.cs.umass.edu/) is required to generate topics for each document (`mallet_bin_dir` is required).
 Alternatively, it works as long as there are mallet style topic files in `data_outpu_dir`.

-If `keywords` is used to represent ideas, `background_file` is required to learn `num_ideas` as representations.
+If `keywords` is used to represent ideas, `background_file` is required to learn `num_ideas` keywords as representations.

 `tokenize`, `lemmatize` and `nostopwords` are preprocessing options that we currently support.

+`example.sh` gives example commands of using our framework.
+You can also download example datasets from ACL and NIPS [here](https://chenhaot.com/pages/idea_relations.html).

 We list all packages used in requirements.txt.
 One way to install these packages is to run `pip install -r requirements.txt`;
 alternatively, one can use `conda create --name idea_relations --file requirements.txt` to create a new environment for running this package.
-Our output can be an automatically compiled pdf file if we can find TeX installations.
+Our output can be an automatically compiled pdf file if there exist TeX installations.

 If you have any questions regarding the framework or usage of this repository, please direct your questions to [Chenhao Tan](https://chenhaot.com) and [Dallas Card](http://www.cs.cmu.edu/~dcard/).